andymcca/gpsp/README.md

    year and did a fantastic job in also implementing other features like Mosaic which were previously unsupported.
 In some instances the old renderer can be a bit quicker so I'd like to implement a core option to switch between the two.
+ - Idle Loop detection - mgba does this, would be cool to implement and allow for auto-detection and removal of more than one loop (currently gpsp still only allows for one to be specified per game in gba_over.h).

 Main gpsp Feature list
 ======================